tanrobotix/tanrobotix.github.io/src/pages/posts/tidb-at-zalopay-infrastructure-and-lesson-learned.md

 We would like to thank again PingCAP members, who have wholeheartedly helped us learn about and work with TiDB.

 *This article refers to many original documentations from PingCAP, Wikipedia, db-engine, and others...*

+*Extrinseco: This ariticle is posted in [PingCAP Blog](https://pingcap.com/success-stories/tidb-at-zalopay-infrastructure-lesson-learned/)*